ktan114/Sprint-Challenge-Authentication/ANSWERS.md

 2. What does bcrypt do in order to prevent attacks?

+bcrypt is a function that applies hashing changes to a password from its original string into random characters done through adding salts (random combination of characters) and then hashing.
+This will slow down the process of creating a rainbow table when passwords are sophisticated enough to avoid being recognized as a pattern its hash form.

 3. What are the three parts of the JSON Web Token?

+The three parts of a JSON Web Token is the header, the payload, and the signature (the combination of the header and payload with a user specific random string).